 I’ve made great relationships by being honest and talking openly with teams about these myths and any other myths there might be.
 Open conversations should help improve relationships and squash the untruths, leading to a better QA relationship going forward.

-Looking to introduce QA?
-Check out our guide, Quality Assurance: Getting started with QA.
 Want to chat more?
 Get in touch with us or you can find Lee Stark on Linkedin.